Automorphisms of the procongruence pants complex: Two preliminary results

 \subsection{Connectedness of various curve complexes}

-Before to proceed with the proof of Proposition~\ref{completepantsrigidity}, we need to prove that some curve complexes are connected.
+For the proof of Theorem~\ref{completepantsrigidity}, we need the connectivity of some curve complexes.
+Even though these results are probably well known to experts, we include a proof for lack of suitable references.

-Let $C_b(S_{0,n})$ be the curve complex defined as the full subcomplex of the complex of curves $C(S_{0,n})$, for $n\geq 4$, whose vertices consist of isotopy classes of simple closed curves on $S_{0,n}$ which bound a $2$-punctured disc:
+\begin{definition} \leavevmode \begin{enumerate} \item For $n\geq 4$, let $C_b(S_{0,n})$ be the curve complex defined as the full subcomplex of the complex of curves $C(S_{0,n})$ whose vertices consist of isotopy classes of simple closed curves on $S_{0,n}$ which bound a $2$-punctured disc. \item For $n\geq 2$, let $C_{0b}(S_{1,n})$ be the full subcomplex of the curve complex $C(S_{1,n})$ whose vertices are isotopy classes of either nonseparating simple closed curves or simple closed curves which bound a $2$-punctured disc on $S_{0,n}$. \end{enumerate} \end{definition}

-\begin{lemma} For $n\geq 5$, the simplicial complex $C_b(S_{0,n})$ is connected. \end{lemma} \begin{proof}This can be proved by the same argument which proves the connectivity of the standard curve complex (cf., for instance, the proof of Theorem~4.3 in \cite{FM}).
+\begin{lemma} \leavevmode \begin{enumerate} \item For $n\geq 5$, the simplicial complex $C_b(S_{0,n})$ is connected. \item For $n\geq 2$, the simplicial complex $C_{0b}(S_{1,n})$ is connected. \end{enumerate} \end{lemma} \begin{proof}(i): This can be proved by the same argument which proves the connectivity of the standard curve complex (cf., for instance, the proof of \cite[Theorem~4.3]{FM}).
 We use induction on the geometric intersection number of two simple closed curves $a$ and $b$ which bound a $2$-punctured disc on $S_{0,n}$.
 When they are disjoint there is nothing to prove.
 Let us then assume that $a$ and $b$ have geometric intersection $i(a,b) >0$.
 We claim that there is a simple closed curve $c$ (bounding a $2$-punctured disc) such that $i(a,c)=0$ and $i(c,b) < i(a,b)$.

 First, we construct a simple closed curve $c'$ (not necessarily bounding a $2$-punctured disc), such that $i(a,c')=0$ and $i(c',b) < i(a,b)$, by following the oriented path $a$ until it intersects $b$, further following $b$ until it intersects again $a$ for the first time and eventually continuing along the path $a$ in order to close the loop.
 There are several possibilities depending on the orientations of $a$ and $b$, but, in the end, we find an essential simple closed curve with the required properties.